 Micro-lofts, also known as micro-condos or micro-apartments, are generally between 250 and 450 square feet, and laid out in a way that allows the bedroom, living-room, and kitchen to co-exist as one large space.
 They are basically the same thing as bachelor suites in apartments, typically seen as a single-person unit.

 Micro-lofts are generally built in a way that cleverly maximizes every inch of space available.
 Usually innovative architecture and engineering is involved, such as multi-functional furniture, manipulation of vertical space, or portable room dividers.
 The goal of a micro-loft is to provide a single space in which you can sleep, eat, work, and entertain.
 The philosophy is to have an affordable place to live without sacrificing any of the convenience or comforts of a traditional home.

 Micro-lofts have begun popping up in cities like Vancouver and Toronto, where they have been met with mixed reaction.
-In Vancouver, where the cost of living is significantly higher compared to other cities in Canada, Reliance Property established one of the first micro-apartment buildings in the city.
+According to Vaughan, in Vancouver, where the cost of living is significantly higher compared to other cities in Canada, Reliance Property established one of the first micro-apartment buildings in the city.
 The project was started in 2013, with an expected completion date of 2016.
 In just over one month after opening, application for unit rentals that were between 219 and 291 square feet, every unit was claimed.